 What stayed the same is the gorgeous cafe interior and great location in Exarcheia!
 Lot's of natural light and outside seating make this coffee shop a great hang out spot.
 Mr. Bean's house blend is a chocolatey brew from Brazil and Guatemala.
 Apart from espresso there are plenty of brewing options available, including cold brew, as well as sweet treats to accompany the coffee.
 And if you want to try my next recommendation, you just have to cross the street!

 Emmanouil Mpenaki 20

 106 78 Athens

 Even though I feel like Taf Coffee needs no introduction, a guide to specialty coffee shops in Athens wouldn't be quite right without featuring them.
 The roastery was found by Yiannis Taloumis already in the 90's.
-It evolved from roasting the traditional Greek way to becoming a pioneer in bringing third wave coffee to Greece and finally to the capital.
-Taf was actually the first specialty coffee shop to open in Athens 2009.
+It evolved from roasting the traditional Greek way to becoming a pioneer in bringing third wave coffee to Greece and finally to the capital Athens.
+Taf was actually the first specialty coffee shop to open in Athens as early as 2009.

 Emmanouil Mpenaki 7